relybytes/vpn-website-proxy/README.md

-# Project
+# VPN Web Proxy

-Here must be the summary of the description of this project.
-This description must answer these questions:
-- What is?
+The "VPN Web Proxy" project provides a Docker-based solution for integrating a web proxy with VPN connectivity.
+It's designed to enable direct access to internal websites through a VPN connection and is compatible with a range of VPN services including Cisco VPN, NordVPN, and others.

+## What is it?
+A Docker container that combines a VPN client and an Nginx web proxy for secure, internal web access.

-- Who uses this project?
+## Who uses this project?
+Ideal for remote workers, IT professionals, and anyone needing to access internal networks securely.

-- Where it is used?
+## Where it is used?
+In environments where internal websites are accessible only via a VPN.

-- When is necessary?
+## When is it necessary?
+Essential in remote working scenarios or for accessing internal resources from outside a corporate network.

-- Why is developed?
+## Why was it developed?
-- What are the main functionalities?

-Note: each title can be extended with subtitles according to the complexity of the project
+To simplify the process of accessing internal web resources through a VPN.

 # Summary